 If you have specific questions regarding qualifying for office, you are encouraged to visit or contact the City Clerk at (941) 575-3369 during office hours (8:00 a.m. to 4:30 p.m.) or email firstname.lastname@example.org.

-Only opposed candidate races for City Council District seats will appear on the ballot.
 Polling places are established by the Charlotte County Supervisor of Elections and are subject to change.
-For questions regarding voting, voter registration, precincts, polling places and absentee voting, please contact the Charlotte County Supervisor of Elections at 226 Taylor Street, (941)833-5400 or visit charlottevotes.com.
+For questions regarding voting, voter registration, precincts, polling places and vote by mail ballots, please contact the Charlotte County Supervisor of Elections at 226 Taylor Street, (941)833-5400 or visit charlottevotes.com.